pie/terms/sla.md

 ## If you need us outside of business hours...
 It is possible to arrange for support outside the service level window defined in the SLA.
 While we will endeavour to accommodate any request, such support cannot be guaranteed and must be pre-arranged and agreed via email by a representative of Pie Web Limited.

-Out of hours support will be charged at 2 x rate for Additional Ad-hoc Hours as defined in your support contract, under the same payment terms and detailed separately on any invoice.
+Out of hours support will be charged at double the ad-hoc hourly rate defined in your contract, under the same payment terms and detailed separately on any invoice.
 Out of hours support will not form part of the included Ad-hoc Support Hours.

 ## Term and termination